blekerfeld/donut/README.md

 ### Requirements

 * PHP 5.6+ (ideally PHP 7+), might work with PHP 5.4+ (not tested)
+* PHP 7+ if you want to use PDF generation
 * MySQL or MariaDB-server

 ### Installation